Clinical Trial Results - Progress in Cancer Care

 The summaries are listed in reverse chronological order.
 You may also use the navigation tools on the left to search the summaries by keyword or type of cancer.

-(Posted: 02/21/2014) - In an international randomized phase III trial, previously untreated patients with chronic lymphocytic leukemia (CLL) and other health conditions who received a combination of obinutuzumab (Gazyva™) and chlorambucil (Leukeran®) lived longer without their disease getting worse (progression-free survival) than patients who received chlorambucil alone.
-Patients who received the combination also had better overall survival than those who received chlorambucil alone, and they were more likely to have all signs of their disease disappear (complete response).
-Patients who received obinutuzumab plus chlorambucil also had longer progression-free survival and higher complete response rates than patients who received rituximab (Rituxan®) plus chlorambucil.
-Overall survival did not differ between the two groups.
+(Posted: 02/21/2014) - In an international randomized phase III trial, previously untreated patients with chronic lymphocytic leukemia and other health conditions who received a combination of obinutuzumab (Gazyva™) and chlorambucil (Leukeran®) lived longer without their disease getting worse (progression-free survival) and had better overall survival than patients who received chlorambucil alone.

 NIH-funded study shows increased survival in men with metastatic prostate cancer who receive chemotherapy when starting hormone therapy